 - Craft Buttons (if you have a younger child who still puts things in their mouth you need to be careful with these.
 I wouldn’t put them in the cart with younger kids.)

-- Alphabet Lacing Letters – We use these during almost all of our preschool letter activities.
+- Alphabet Threading Letters – We use these during almost all of our preschool letter activities.
 Check out how I used them in our simple Alphabet Fishing Activity.

 - Counting Bears – One of my favorite tools to use for this is our counting bears.
 There